 - Inadequate medical documentation

-- Failure to properly diagnose or treat
+- Failure to properly diagnose or treat a patient

 - Failure to properly supervise another medical professional during patient care or treatment